 EN PAPILOTTE

 Pat the basa fillet dry with paper towel and lightly season.
 Place the fillet in the centre of a piece of tinfoil or baking paper (large enough to wrap around the whole fillet).
-Top the fillet with a few quartered baby tomatoes, some of the drained feta, a drizzle of oil, and seasoning.
+Top the fillet with a few quartered baby tomatoes, some of the drained Feta, a drizzle of oil, and seasoning.
 Tightly close the tinfoil or baking paper over the fillet, sealing it in.
 Place on a baking tray and cook in the hot oven for 7-8 minutes.
 In the final 5 minutes, turn the oven onto the grill setting or the highest temperature and open the tinfoil or baking paper so the fillet is exposed to the grill.
 On completion, the fillet should be cooked through and golden.

 LOADED COUSCOUS